What This Article Covers

 The Reality of How These Companies Bombed in 4PL Supply Chain Services

-I worked at i2 myself, and I can say, I would never have wanted i2 to manage my supply chain planning. i2, like many software companies is all about selling software.
-They would have a major conflict of interest in managing outsourced planning because the product management would want to push more and more products into use, in order to list them as a reference account on future traditional software sales.
+I worked at i2 myself, and I can say, I would never have wanted i2 to manage my supply chain planning. i2, like many software companies, is all about selling software.
+They would have a major conflict of interest in managing outsourced planning because the product management would want to push more and more products into use, to list them as a reference account on future traditional software sales.

 “But [another] clear differentiator for us is the ability to leverage the 15,000 people in our [internal] integrated supply chain.
 Weve hardened these assets, and we’ve eaten our own cooking,” Ciemny said.

 IBM’s was not known as having a particularly good supply chain.
-They had a large number of people in supply chain prior to selling Lenovo.
-IBM is quite fixated on quoting numbers, and confusing that number with being good.
+They had a large number of people in supply chain before selling Lenovo.
+IBM is quite fixated on quoting numbers and confusing that number with being good.
 I don’t know what “hardening assets,” means, so I looked it up, and it is related to increasing the security of hardware or software.
 So according to Bill Ciemny, who is talking about the 15,000 people, these people have been hardened?
 So there has been increased security applied to the people what work in IBM supply chain?
 Why?
 It is quite possible there is some marketing hyperbole at work here.
 Maybe the eWeek journalist should have asked Bill what he was talking about.

 It’s important to note that none of these quotes became a reality.

-In the eWeek article, they allowed themselves to be used as basically a press release machine for IBM. eWeek uncritically allowed Bill Ciemny to essentially tell/sell a story about how IBM was going to do this or that, which never happened. eWeek could have analyzed the institutional structure of IBM to evaluate if they were actually a good candidate to offer 4PL supply chain services.
+In the eWeek article, they allowed themselves to be used as basically a press release machine for IBM. eWeek uncritically allowed Bill Ciemny to essentially tell/sell a story about how IBM was going to do this or that, which never happened. eWeek could have analyzed the institutional structure of IBM to evaluate if they were a good candidate to offer 4PL supply chain services.
 But eWeek would not have an interest in questioning the plans of such a large advertizer.

 IBM would have had the same problem as i2, in that there would have been an enormous conflict between the product division and the outsourcing division on which one of IBM’s applications to use.
 IBM would relentlessly push its applications into the 4PL supply chain service division, whether they were a good fit or not.
-The solution would have had to have used 100% IBM products, greatly limiting the solution that IBM could have provided as they lack many pieces of a complete planning suite, and all of
+The solution would have had to have used 100% IBM products, greatly limiting the solution that IBM could have provided as they lack many pieces of a complete planning suite and all of

 The solution would have had to have used 100% IBM products, greatly limiting the solution that IBM could have provided as they lack many pieces of a complete planning suite.
-All of IBMs products fall into disrepair after their initial acquisition, so there is also the question of the value add of IBM’s technology.
+All of IBMs products fall into disrepair after their initial acquisition, so there is also the question of the value-add of IBM’s technology.